Ripostory/GROUP_PROJECTS/PA5/PA5/README.md

 S - rotate slower

-T, Y, and U keys will change object to other sample models I will revert back to original model
+T, Y, and U keys will change object to other sample models I (the key) will revert back to original model

 ### additional notes